How to Find Opinion Leader on the Online Social Network?: Conclusion

 \section{Conclusion}

-The purpose of this review is to provide an overview of the development of "opinion leader" concept and detailed comparative analysis of the corresponding detection techniques.
-The key novelty is to review technical connections and cross-compare different approaches that have origins in: graph theory, natural language processing, psychology, control theory, and graph sampling.
-Here, we conclude the assumption and usage of the methodologies that have origins in topology-based centrality, topic-sensitive centrality, control and graph sampling.

-In the case of topology-based centrality, eigenvector-based centrality measures prove fitting within the context of social network.
-This is mainly due to they captures the idea that the importance of a node depends not only on its direct connections but also on the importance of its neighbors.
-Based on the topology-based centrality, the identified opinion leader can be seen as the user who has the capability to disseminate information to most of the people in the group.

-When it comes to topic-sensitive centrality, text content of a user's conversation can be transferred into topic probability distribution or opinion states vector.
-In the case of the former, topic analysis can be leveraged to determine the novelty and similarity of content.
-Here, the identified opinion leader exhibits the ability to generate novel content and disseminate topic-related information effectively.
-In the case of the latter, opinion dynamics are analyzed under a specific topic.
-The identified opinion leaders in this scenario are users who possess the capacity to influence opinions of others.

-Opinion evolution modelling was developed to explain how individuals develop their opinions towards various topics over time.
-Researchers have considered both linear and non-linear models to capture the complexity of opinion evolution.
-With the linear dynamics of opinion modelling, such as the French-DeGroot model, control theory can be broadly applied to dynamic opinion networks, eliminating the need of knowing the specific dynamic functions or the weights of connections.
-The application of control theory aims to find opinion leaders who can steer the overall direction of public opinion.

-Graph sampling theory can be applied in both linear model-based and data-driven manners, where the latter does not require the awareness of the dynamic model nor its linearity assumption.
-By deriving the orthogonal subspace from the data, the data-driven graph sampling method can obtain the opinion leaders who are the representative users in the dynamic opinion networks.
+Through this review and a case study, we performed a comparative analysis of multiple methodologies across disciplines.
+Some of the analysis we focus on is intra-disciplinary, showing connections and differences between graph centrality, control theory and sampling theory.
+Our initial contribution is cross-disciplinary in nature, reviewing qualitatively from the perspective of different disciplines.
+The greatest contribution is that we go forward and build connections to psychology and develop psychology-informed differential equation signals that can be combined with aforementioned graph signal analysis.
+This shows a trans-disciplinary contribution to knowledge.

-Through a case study, we perform a comparative analysis of multiple methodologies.
-The result shows that a horizontal comparison among different ranking strategies is challenging, due to the disparate criteria utilised by the methods.
+The results show that a horizontal comparison among different ranking strategies is challenging, due to the disparate criteria utilised by the methods.
 There may be some overlap between the identified opinion leaders through various methods, yet their correlation and causality require further studies.
 It is our hope that this survey will help researches in gaining better understanding of the development of opinion leader detection methods and inspire them to address the remaining challenges in this field.